hutnerr/tip-calculator/README.md

 If you're interested, you can find it on the [Play Store](https://play.google.com/store/apps/details?id=com.hbtipcalc.tipcalculator) or you can download the APK through the [releases](https://github.com/hutnerr/tip-calculator/releases).

+> This project is completed and likely will not recieve any new features, only maintenance updates

 ## Features
 - **Rounding System**: Users can choose how the total after tip is rounded:
   - **Always Down**: rounds down (floor)